Light and fluffy coffee cake, made small batch in a loaf pan!

 I used an 8×4″ loaf pan for this cake.
 If all you have on hand is a 9×5″ pan then you can definitely use it – just note that the cake will be a tad bit shorter and will probably bake a bit faster.
 Also please note that I always use and recommend metal baking pans, and if you choose to use ceramic or glass, the baking time will likely be much longer.

-This cake will taste the best on the day that it’s baked, but will keep well in an airtight container at room temperature for up to 3 days.
+Keep the cake stored in an airtight container at room temperature.
+It will taste the best on the day it’s baked, but will keep well for up to 3 days.

 You can find all my favorite tools and ingredients that I use on my Amazon Storefront page, here!